SolarNetworkFoundation/solarnetwork.net/content/developers.md

   buttons="cards">}}

   {{<column class="sn-info-card" title="Solar Inverters" >}}
-    SolarNetwork supports a wide range of solar inverters, allowing customers to monitor and manage their solar power generation systems.
+    SolarNetwork supports a wide range of solar inverters, allowing users to monitor and manage their solar power generation systems.
   {{</column>}}

   {{<column class="sn-info-card" title="Battery Systems Storage" >}}
-    SolarNetwork can integrate with battery storage systems, such as Tesla Powerwall and LG Chem, to provide customers with insights into their energy usage and storage.
+    SolarNetwork can integrate with battery storage systems to provide users with insights into their energy usage and storage.
   {{</column>}}

-  {{<column class="sn-info-card" title="Smart Meters" >}}
+  {{<column class="sn-info-card" title="Power Meters" >}}
-    SolarNetwork can connect to smart meters, providing customers with real-time data on their energy consumption and enabling them to optimise their energy usage.
+    SolarNetwork can connect to power meters, providing users with real-time data on their energy consumption and enabling them to optimise their energy usage.
   {{</column>}}

-  {{<column class="sn-info-card" title="Weather Stations" >}}
+  {{<column class="sn-info-card" title="Weather Stations and Services" >}}
-    SolarNetwork can integrate with weather stations, allowing customers to monitor environmental conditions and optimise their energy usage accordingly.
+    SolarNetwork can integrate with weather stations or online services, allowing users to monitor environmental conditions and optimise their energy usage accordingly.
   {{</column>}}

   {{<column class="sn-info-card" title="Electric Vehicle Chargers" >}}
-    SolarNetwork can connect to electric vehicle chargers, enabling customers to manage and monitor their charging schedules and usage.
+    SolarNetwork can connect to electric vehicle chargers, enabling users to manage and monitor their charging schedules and usage.
   {{</column>}}

   {{<column class="sn-info-card" title="Building Automation Systems" >}}
-    SolarNetwork supports integration with popular commercial building automation systems, such as Loxone and BACnet, allowing users to control their appliances and lighting remotely.
+    SolarNetwork supports integration with popular commercial building automation systems, such as Loxone and BACnet, allowing users to control a wide variety of appliances and building services remotely like lighting and temperature.
   {{</column>}}

 {{</section/deck>}}